EliteOutlaws/LegGL/README.md

 To run: Go to LegGL/Release/ , extract folder, and run LegGL.

 Many features were modified, recovered, and/or broken due to files being recovered from a failed harddrive at least once, and random tweaks through the years since it began as a test engine on XP.
-Both Audio and Camera worked but were broken at some point.